 Garmin Fenix 7: Expected release date

 In reality no one knows for sure apart from Garmin when Fenix 7 is going to get released.
 But the leaks are intensifying so it is most probably just around the corner.

 This year has been difficult for wearable brands.
 Not many devices were released due to a combination of factors including chip shortages, the pandemic, along with energy supply issues in some countries.
 And than there was that ransomware attack about a year ago that is fresh in people’s memories.
 It might be still messing with R&D as well as manufacturing and logistics.

 Garmin doesn’t strictly follow a pattern on their hardware releases like some other companies do.
-Releasing a device at the end of November or in December would not make much sense.
+Releasing a device at the end in December would not make much sense.
 Garmin almost never does this.

 Here are the release dates of the recent Fenix line: